SmitsB/II-Ambient-Intelligence/README.md

 Basic design of the entire project

 2) Documentation:
 A small overview on all the used technologies, implementations and source code.
 This is so everybody knows what everybody has been doing over the past weeks.
-Don't go in to much detail but enough to know what it's about and how it's implemented.
+Don't go into too much detail but enough to know what it's about and how it's implemented.

 3) Source Code:
 All the final code running on both the STM-boards as on the Raspberry Pi 3